Sir Henry Percy, Lord Percy1

 5. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 511.
 Hereinafter cited as The Complete Peerage.

-Sir John Grey, Comtre de Tancarville was born after 1384.2 He married Joan de Cherleton, daughter of Sir Edward Cherleton, 5th Baron Cherleton and Eleanor de Holand, Countess of March.1 He died in 1421.1
+Sir John Grey, 1st Comte de Tancarville was born after 1384.2 He was the son of Sir Thomas Grey and Joan de Mowbray.3 He married Joan de Cherleton, daughter of Edward Cherleton, 5th Baron Cherleton and Alianore de Holand, Countess of March.1 He died on 22 March 1420/21 at Beaugé, killed in action.4

 Citations